Purpose of the Biomedical Sciences Program

 The Honors Program (admission by application only) offers highly motivated students from any academic discipline an enriched program of study in which to develop global perspectives.
 Appropriate courses approved by both a student’s BIMS faculty mentor and Honors advisor may count toward the BIMS degree.
-BIMS students wishing to participate in the Honors track may require some additional course work.
+Thus, a BIMS student in the Honors track can usually graduate with no additional course work.
 For more information, consult the section entitled “Honors Program” near the front of this catalog.

 Numerous undergraduate programs complement a major in Biomedical Sciences.
 In addition to the “traditional” partners (Biology, Chemistry, Physics), students should also examine courses in the Department of Computing Sciences, the Department of Mathematics and Statistics and the College of Nursing and Health Sciences.
 Students should also consider courses in the College of Liberal Arts (social sciences, languages, criminal justice), in the College of Business, and in the College of Education (kinesiology).
 Details of these programs are available in their respective sections of this catalog.

 Requirements of the Biomedical Sciences Major